Klagarge/BachelorThesis-OTSecurity/03-tail/glossary.typ

       key: "ot",
       short: "OT",
       long: "Operational Technology",
-      description: [Operational Technology (OT) is hardware and software that detects or causes a change through the direct monitoring and/or control of physical devices, processes and events in the enterprise.], ),
+      description: [Operational Technology (OT) is hardware and software that detects or causes a change through the direct monitoring and/or control of physical devices, processes, and events in the enterprise.], ),
     (
       key: "ics",